rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 ### Scheduling

+Scheduling is [not enabled by default](https://rsyncosx.netlify.app/post/scheduletasks/).
 Scheduled tasks are added and deleted within RsyncOSX.
 Executing the scheduled tasks is by the [menu app](https://rsyncosx.netlify.app/post/menuapp/).

 ### Remote servers